amitSteinmetz/SystemsProgramming/README.md

 # SystemsProgramming
-All tasks from my Systems Programming course (C language) at Ariel University
+All tasks from my Systems programming (C language) course at Ariel University